jambuur/APEDSK99/README.md

 Writing software is a hobby, not my profession.
 No doubt some gurus would achieve the same functionality with half the code.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

-Anyway feel free to improve and share!
+Feel free to improve and share!

 ### *Bugs*